microsoft/pai/docs/user/training.md

 - **image**.
 It's name of docker image, which includes specified system and Python packages, and provides a clean and consistent environment for each running.

     Administrator may provide a docker repository for the OpenPAI cluster.
 The hub.docker.com is a public docker repository with a lot of docker images and the [ufoym/deepo](https://hub.docker.com/r/ufoym/deepo) is recommended for deep learning docker images.
-In "hello world" example, it uses a TensorFlow image, *ufoym/deepo:tensorflow-py36-cu90*, from ufoym/deepo.
+In hello-world example, it uses a TensorFlow image, *ufoym/deepo:tensorflow-py36-cu90*, from ufoym/deepo.

     If an appropriate docker image isn't found, it's not hard to [build a docker image](../job_docker_env.md) from scratch.